Jayakrishnan

 Jayakrishnan (born 11 April 1974) is an Indian film and television actor known for his work in the Malayalam industry.
-Often regarded as Immortal Star JK by the Malayalam film fanatics for his unaging appearance for decades.

 He was introduced as an actor by cinematographer and director Sunny Joseph with the serial Ninavukal Novukal in 1997.
 He has performed various roles throughout his career.

 Jayakrishnan has also starred in other regional industries, including Telugu and Tamil.
 He briefly worked as a television presenter as the host of Top 5 Movies for Surya TV.
 Some of his notable serials are Thaali, Mazhayariyaathe, Kavyanjaly, Kasthuri (Tamil), and Abirami (Tamil).

 Early life

 Jayakrishnan was born on 11 April 1974 in a Hindu Nair family in Kuzhimattom, Kottayam to P.N Narayanan Kutty and the late Sreedevi.
 His father is a retired school teacher as well as a pranic healer.
 He has a sister named Jyothi, and sculpture artist K.S.
 Radhakrishnan is his cousin brother who took to painting inspired by Jayakrishnan's father.

 Jayakrishnan received his school education at NSS High School, Kuzhimattom, where his father was an arts teacher.
 He graduated from NSS Hindu College, Changanassery.
 He developed a passion for acting from the theater performance arts club in his hometown; later he started out giving narrations for documentaries and made his acting debut on television in the serial Ninavukal Novukal by cinematographer and director Sunny Joseph.